ajw029/X-Marx-The-Spot-Server/README.md

   - Anthony worked on most of the front end development and design for the Bookmarx app as well as porting the web app over to React and EJS.
 After the first iteration, he also made the app responsive and mobile friendly.
 Anthony also helped out with the development of the server's APIs, endpoints, and the SQL queries for the postback and AJAX versions.
 Anthony also migrated most of the app to the AJAX version when porting it over to React.
 Anthony tried implementing the service worker, but had issues caching the main page; thus, he added the service worker to the login and signup page.
 For the last iteration, Anthony helped fix some bugs on the front end and polished some of the UI and interaction.
 - Leo Wong
   - Worked on error logging, 404 pages, robots.txt, and general bug fixes for both client and server-side.
 On iteration 1, started the     AWS server, robots.txt, error logging.
 On iteration 2, worked on 404 page and general bug fixes.
 On iteration 3, did Mixpanel    tracking and fixed some of the things that we needed to polish up from the 2nd iteration feedback (i.e. auto-login from register).
+- Hui Chen
+  -Worked on some of back-end functionality in first two iteration,including routing and sql queries etc.Helped with bug fixing and testing all around.

 ### Revision 3